Let’s Take A Closer Look At What Migraines Are And How To Treat Them

 How Do You Treat Migraines?

 Depending on the severity of the condition and frequency, there are a variety of treatment options that your doctor may consider.
 Sometimes this includes taking over the counter pain relievers, such as aspirin, ibuprofen, or acetaminophen.
 However, if taken too often, these medications can lead to gastrointestinal bleeding, and if migraines occur too frequently, your doctor may choose a different approach using other types of prescription drugs.
 In addition to using medication to treat the pain, your doctor may recommend taking anti-nausea medication or even steroids.

 Luckily, there are also a variety of treatments that don’t involve drugs, for those of us who prefer to take that route.
 These can include acupuncture/acupressure massage, application of cold or hot packs to the forehead, temples, and eyes, or even sensory deprivation.
 Additionally, there are several foods you can eat to help prevent recurring migraines, including nuts, ginger, and coffee.

 We can develop a personalized approach to pain relief and reduce the impact of this debilitating.
-Please call Pain and Spine Specialists in Maryland at 301.703.8767, or 724-603-3560 in Pennsylvania to schedule a consultation or use the contact form on our website to send us a message.
+Please call Pain and Spine Specialists in Maryland at 301-703-8767, in Pennsylvania at 724-603-3560, or in Virginia 540-433-1905 to make an appointment or use the form on our site to send us a message.